-[To act "corruptly" means to act with the intent to secure an unlawful advantage or benefit or financial gain either for oneself or for another.
-The actions need not themselves be illegal.]
+[To act "corruptly" means to act with the intent to secure an unlawful advantage or benefit or financial gain either for oneself or for another.]

 [To act "forcibly" means to act with the intent to cause bodily harm to a person.]